tinacms/tina-graphql-gateway/packages/cli/src/cmds/audit/readme.md

 ### Runtime validation

 Ensure the content matches the config for a given field (ie. the `title` is at least 3 charactrs long)

+### Fixing

+Multi-step process:

+1. Remove empty values, the only exception here is `default`
+2. Coerce types.
+If we get `3` and expect a string, we are able to coerce it to `"2"`
+3. For `default` fields which we aren't able to coerce, remove them.
+An example of this is our `select` field We populate the default value with `[]`.
+This is invalid and it doesn't have any meaning so we discard it.
+However if it was `[some-value]` we'd cast it to a string `some-value` and then evaluate that, if it's valid we'll keep it.